 When my kids were little, we would spread out an old comforter and several pillows under a tree.
 We would bring out an armload books to read and crayons to draw with.
 Often ants, caterpillars, and ladybugs would join us.
 After a while the birds and squirrels would start to go about their business of finding food while we lay on our backs and watched.

 Now the kids all have their own hammocks which they carry in a backpack.
 Their mobile siesta set-up allows them to relax in the shade wherever they can find two trees.
-Listening to music, reading or napping, they still seek the shade of a tree to retreat from daily stress.
+Listening to new music I find on Gadgets Page, reading or napping, they still seek the shade of a tree to retreat from daily stress.

 While there are more comfortable places to rest on the porch or deck, I would still rather be under a tree.
 I notice quite a bit more about the nature around me now than when I was younger.
 I see that the oak leaves are a darker green than the maple leaves.
 I look at the patterns in the tree’s bark and how the moss grows at the base.
 I listen to the squirrels chatting above me.
 I watch the dragonfly land on my knee and the ants march along.